ISC Medical - the company

 As a trainer, Mo has an enthusiastic and dynamic style of tutoring which is tailored to meet the individual needs of his delegates, regardless of grade or specialty.
 He also places great emphasis on providing accurate and constructive feedback, with the aim of empowering the delegates to be better than what they were before.

-Ishtiaq Ahmed was appointed Consultant in Cardiac Surgery in 2011.
-He has trained in Leeds and Cambridge but spent majority of his specialist training in the Northern Deanery.
-He undertook his PhD at the Victor Chang Cardiac Research Institute in Sydney.
-More recently he has been awarded a scholarship from the Society of Cardiothoracic Surgeons which enabled him to pursue his subspeciality interest in mitral valve surgery at centres of excellence in Belgium and France.
+Ish was appointed consultant in cardiac surgery in 2011.
+He has trained in Leeds and Cambridge and spent the majority of his specialist training in the Northern Deanery.
+He undertook a PhD at the Victor Chang Cardiac Institute in Sydney.
+In 2012 he was awarded a scholarship from the Society of Cardiothoracic Surgeons, which enabled him to pursue his subspecialty interest in mitral valve surgery at centres of excellence in Britain and in France.

-He has been teaching with ISC since January 2012 and has proved to be able to impart his winning formula onto many successful candidates, consistently receiving positive feedback.
-Delegates have regularly commented on his approachability and his ability to provide supportive and constructive feedback.
+He has been teaching with ISC since January 2012 and has proved to be able to impart his winning formula onto many candidates who then went on to experience the same success.
+Ish receives constently good feedback, with delegates regulalrly commenting on his approachability and his ability to provide supportive and constructive feedback.